Meetlakhani/Vcenter-metrics/README.md

 # Description
-- This repo focuses on pulling all the VM details, VMHost details, Vsan Performance details, and Health details of the cluster on which your VMs and Hosts are.
+- This repo focuses on pulling all the VM details, VMHost details, Vsan Performance details, and Health details of the cluster on which your VMs and Hosts are, using PowerCLI commands.

 # Install Powershell using brew (On MacOS):